 Months of entry

 The sustainable provision and use of energy is a major challenge of the 21st century.
-This programme aims to equip the next generation of energy professionals with the multidisciplinary approaches required to tackle climate change issues, whilst improving energy supply and the built environment.
-We enable students to view energy and sustainability challenges from multiple perspectives, which in turn will lead to
+Our MSc programmes are designed to equip you to become one of the next generation of energy professionals.
+Our multidisciplinary approach will enable you to tackle climate change issues, while improving energy supply and the built environment.
+You will learn to view energy and sustainability challenges from multiple perspectives, which will help you to develop rounded and lasting solutions.

-Optional modules: one module from either Energy Performance Assessment of Buildings and Climatic Design of Buildings.
+Optional modules include: one module from either Energy Performance Assessment of Buildings and Climatic Design of Buildings and Cities

 Information for international students